giodestone/unrealcraft/README.md

 #### Features
 * Procedurally generated finite voxel world which can be modified by the player.
 * Basic inventory system which allows you to create chests, move items into them, and place items from your inventory into the world.
-* Character which can be controller.
+* First person character controller.
 * Programmed with C++ exclusively.
 * Utilizes DataAssets, UPROPERTY(), Blueprints to make adding gameplay addition easy.